molnija2/uLisp-filesystem/Readme.md

     (probe-file pathspec)
 tests whether a file exists.
-Returns nil if there is no file named pathspec, and otherwise returns the name of pathspec.
-It is most near to Common Lisp standard command "probe-file" which returns the true name of pathspec.
+Returns nil if there is no file named pathspec, and otherwise returns pathspec.
+This is most near to Common Lisp standard command "probe-file" which returns the true name of pathspec.
 True name can be different from pathspec if it is symbolic link.

     (delete-file pathspec)
 delete specified file.
 Returns true if success and otherwise returns nil.